-Thesiger was ‘frustrated’ on his reappointment to Sudan and resigned.
+Thesiger was ‘frustrated’ on his administrative reappointment to Sudan and resigned.
 Almost immediately, he found the work that would lead him to yet another vast landscape, full of non-English people.
 This work was to research the desert locust, for the Food and Agriculture Organisation, in Arabia, which for some time had been his ‘promised land’.

 Life has changed considerably in the Arabian Peninsula since Thesiger travelled there.
-However what is remarkable and probably testimony to the very remoteness of the places he journeyed in is that often the places he visited would be instantly recognisable to him today, so little have they changed.
+However what is remarkable and probably testimony to the very remoteness of the places he journeyed in, is that often the places he visited would be instantly recognisable to him today, so little have they changed.

 Wilfred Thesiger died on 24th August 2003 in Coulsden, a green leafy suburb in the south of London that is far removed from the lands he preferred.